simecek/additivityTests/README.md

 ## References

-Simecek, Petr, and Marie Simeckova.
+Simecek, Petr and Simeckova, Marie.
 "Modification of Tukey's additivity test."
 Journal of Statistical Planning and Inference (2012).

 Rasch, Dieter, et al. "Tests of additivity in mixed and fixed effect two-way ANOVA models with single sub-class numbers."
 Statistical Papers 50.4 (2009): 905-916.